What Can I Afford?

 - Even securing a lower interest rate would help by reducing your monthly mortgage payment and lowering your ratio.

 Lastly, just because you can afford to buy x amount of house, doesn’t mean you should.
-You might become “house poor” — meaning you’ve got a great home, but not much money for anything else.
+You don’t want to have a great home, but not much money for anything else.